Minette Libom Li Likeng

-Minette Libom Li Likeng (formerly Minette Mendomo), born on March 4, 1959, is a Cameroonian politician.

-She has held the position of Minister of Posts and Telecommunications since the ministerial reshuffle on October 2, 2015, in the government of Philémon Yang and later in the government of Joseph Dion Ngute.
+Minette Libom Li Likeng (formerly Minette Mendomo) is a Cameroonian economist and politician who has served as Minister of Posts and Telecommunications since the ministerial reshuffle on October 2, 2015, in the government of Philémon Yang and later in the government of Joseph Ngute.

 Biography

 Youth and studies

 She was born on March 4, 1959, in Mveng (Esse), a locality in the Center region of Cameroon.

 She completed her primary education in her hometown.
 In 1976, she obtained the first cycle studies certificate (BEPC), followed by the scientific probationary (Series D) in 1978 and the baccalaureate series D the following year, in 1979.
 She then moved to the Cameroonian capital, Yaoundé, to pursue her university studies at the University of Yaoundé I, where she obtained a degree in economics, with a major in analytics and economic policies in 1982.
 In 1984, she earned the diploma of inspector of financial management (customs option) from the National School of Administration and Magistracy (ENAM).